omni-network/omni/docs/docs/pages/concepts/the-problem.md

 # The Problem

-Historically, interacting with applications across different blockchains (Ethereum L1, L2s like Base, Arbitrum, Optimism, etc.) has been cumbersome:
+Interacting with applications on different blockchains (Ethereum L1, L2s - like Base, Arbitrum, Optimism etc.) is terrible UX:

-1.  **Find the Dapp:** Discover the application you want to use (e.g., deployed on Base).
+1.  **Find the Dapp:** Discover the application you want to use (e.g. deployed on Base).
-2.  **Check Funds:** Realize your funds are on a different chain (e.g., Ethereum L1).
+2.  **Check Funds:** Check your balance on this chain the app is deployed to.
-3.  **Find a Bridge:** Search for a reliable bridge to move funds to Base.
+3.  **Find a Bridge:** Search for a reliable bridge to move funds.
-4.  **Bridge Assets:** Execute the bridge transaction, pay fees, and wait for finality.
+4   **Go to Bridge:** Navigate away from the app you want to use, to said bridge.
+4.  **Approve ERC20** Approve bridge to spend ERC20.
+5.  **Approve Transaction** Approve the transaction to send funds, paying fees.
+4.  **Wait for finality:** Wait for your funds to be bridged.
-5.  **Return to Dapp:** Go back to the original application on Base.
+5.  **Return to Dapp:** Return to the application you wanted to use on Base.
-6.  **Interact:** Finally use the application.
+6.  **Interact:** Finally, _finally_, use the application.

-This multi-step process introduces significant friction, time delays, potential drop-off points for users, and user attrition.
+This multi-step process is not good UX, it creates friction, time delays, and causes us to lose users - we need to do better!

+**Existing Solutions**

-While bridging widgets can embed the bridging step within a dapp's UI, they don't eliminate the underlying issues.
-The user still experiences multiple transaction steps (approvals, bridge), delays waiting for cross-chain settlement (often bottlenecked by source chain finality or message passing), and potential bridge-specific risks.
+While widgets can embed bridging within a dapp's UI, they don't eliminate the underlying issues - the user still experiences multiple transaction steps (approvals, bridge), delays waiting for cross-chain settlement (often bottlenecked by source chain finality or message passing), and potential bridge-specific risks.

-For developers, it meant choosing between suboptimal options:
+For application developers - choice becomes:

-*   **Single-chain deployment:** Sacrificing user reach and forcing users through the painful bridging process.
+*   **Single-chain deployment:** Sacrificing user reach and forcing the pain point onto users.
-*   **Multi-chain deployment:** Fragmenting liquidity, increasing maintenance overhead, and diluting network effects.
+*   **Multi-chain deployment:** Fragmenting liquidity, increasing maintenance and costs, and diluting network effects.
-*   **Complex cross-chain architecture:** Requiring months of development, significant audit costs, and slower product iteration.
+*   **Complex cross-chain architecture:** Requiring months of development, significant audit costs, and slower product iterations.
+*   **Bridge Widget:** As discussed, this doesn't resolve the underlying issue.